rashedmamdouh/GLMChatbot/README.md

 This repository includes pretrained models located in the `/models` directory.
 You can also use your own pretrained models by specifying the path when loading the model.

 ## Example
-Here's an example of how to use the chatbot:

 ```python
 from transformers import AutoTokenizer, AutoModel